phistep/time-t-able/README.md

 ### Installing on your webserver
 Now (if not done already) upload the `time-t-able/` folder to your webspace.
 Now navigate your browser to `[...]/time-t-able/install/`.
 A setup wizard will come up and guide you through the installation process.

+### Updating
+If you want to update you version of time(t)able, the ease depends on the modifications you are running.
+Either way you should always check the `CHANGES` file with the release and update note and list of changed files.

+#### Unmodificated
+If you are running an unmodificated version, updating is easy using git.
+First backup your `strings/info.php` and `strings/pw.php`.
+Then simply run:

+	$ git fetch
+	$ git checkout vX.Y

+where `X.Y` represents the version number.
+The last command is optional, but I recommend using it in case I pushed an unstable update.
+Now re-import your `strings/info.php` and `strings/pw.php` in case they got lost, but read the `CHANGES` update notes carefully in case you have to modify them.
+At last upload the delta to your webserver and you are done.

+#### Self-modificated
+If you modificated your version to fit your needs, things get a bit more complicated.
+In case you get hardcore conflicts always keep a offside backup of your whole source tree. **Always** check the `CHANGES` file for update notes and watch out for conflicts with your modifications.
+If you feel safe, you can try a simple update:

+	$ git branch mods
+	$ git fetch
+	$ git merge mods
+	$ git branch -d mods

+If this doesn't work, use your backup and make all the changes manually.
+Yes, this might be a "shitload" of work.
+Use the list of changed files in `CHANGES` for a better overview.
+You can use `git diff` to see differences between two files/branches/tags and

+	$ git diff --name-status vX.Y HEAD

+reveals all changed files from version `X.Y` to the current state of your repository.

 ## License
 My code is published under [cc-by-nc-sa](http://creativecommons.org/licenses/by-nc-sa/3.0/) (c) 2011 by Philipp Stephan, [ps0ke.de](http://ps0ke.de)